 Founded by legendary investor John Bogle, The Vanguard Group is credited with popularizing low-cost passive investing.
-Its funds mirror the asset allocation of an index or the broader stock market without the involvement of an active fund manager.
-That’s why its expense ratios are much lower than active funds.
+Its vehicles mirror the asset allocation of an index or the broader stock market without the involvement of an active fund manager.
+That’s why its expense ratios are much lower than active competitors.
 According to Vanguard, it had $5.2 trillion in total assets at the end of January 2019.

 1- BlackRock, $6.5 trillion

 New York-based BlackRock is by far the world’s biggest investment management company with an AUM of $6.5 trillion as of April 2019, according to the company’s regulatory filing.
 Founded in 1988, BlackRock is often referred to as the world’s largest shadow bank due to its mammoth size and power.
 BlackRock’s iShares are incredibly popular among individual investors as well as businesses.
 BlackRock vehicles focus on risk management, which is why they performed much better than others during the 2008 financial crisis.

 There is a significant variance between different vehicles used by an asset management company.
 Below are various vehicles used by both independent investment advisors and significant firms.

 Mutual funds are investment vehicles that usually invest in a (usually) diversified class of assets.
 Take, for example, an S&P 500 passive index fund run by an investment management firm such as The Vanguard Group.
 The mutual fund will buy the companies which make up the S&P 500 index and attempt to mimic those returns.
 When the S&p 500 rises, so will the value of this fund, and when it declines, so will the value.
 This type of mutual fund tends to have much lower management fees.